 Occupational profile 3

 Qualification Details 3

 WHAT TO EXPECT

 The Apprenticeship Journey - including choosing your programme through to your options after end point assessment 4

 END POINT ASSESSMENT

 What is an endpoint assessment?
 6

-Things you need to know about the Presentation and Q&A assessment method 7
+Things you need to know about the Presentation with questions and answers assessment method 7

-Things you need to know about the Project Showcase assessment method 7
+Things you need to know about the Professional discussion underpinned by a portfolio of evidence assessment method 7

 Things you need to know about the Interview assessment method 8

 The overall grading decision 8

 FURTHER INFORMATION

 Information regarding resits and/or retakes 9

 Information regarding appeals 10

 Information regarding reasonable adjustment and special consideration requests 10

 Information regarding recognition of prior learning 10

 APPENDICES

 1. Glossary of key terms, words, phrases 11

 2. Which KSBs are assessed within each assessment method 13

 3. Copy of grading descriptors 16

 4. List of CMI command verbs 20

 5. Version history 21